MaksimLozovskii/CRUD-MONGO/README.md

 You can create, read, update and delete json data in and from the MongoDB cluster, which you can create at https://www.mongodb.com/ by using software like Postman.
 GET requsts can be done in the browser.

 **Running the API locally**
-To start working, clone files into a desired folder, cd into it or open it with gitbash and run:
+To start working, clone files into a desired folder, cd into root/backend and run:

 ` npm i --production `